Chrisss93/kafka-vault-plugin/README.md

 Then, the `/principal/[name]` endpoint may be written to, given a comma-separated list of previously created pseudo Kafka-ACLs in Vault.
 This creates a SCRAM user in the Kafka cluster and applies the corresponding ACLs to it.
 This is NOT the user which should be used by the plugin's end-users (in fact the credentials are never stored in Vault).

 Now tokens can be issued against this newly created kafka user as before.
-If the `/principal[name]` is deleted in Vault, it also deletes the SCRAM user as well as its associated ACLs from the Kafka cluster and invalidates all its tokens.
-The leases in vault will technically not be revoked but the secrets will be unusable (until I find a means to perform mass lease revocation within the custom plugin framework).
+If the `/principal/[name]` is deleted in Vault, it also deletes the SCRAM user as well as its associated ACLs from the Kafka cluster and invalidates all its tokens.
+The leases in vault will not be revoked but the secrets will be unusable (until I find a means to perform mass lease revocation within the custom plugin framework).

 ### Plugin user ACLs for managing Kafka users (not just issuing tokens on pre-existing users)